MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Get the **Capture Windows Settings** step from a specific task sequence.

 ### [Get-CMTSStepConditionFile](Get-CMTSStepConditionFile.md)
-Gets a TS step condition file.
+Get a _file properties_ condition from a task sequence step.

 ### [Get-CMTSStepConditionFolder](Get-CMTSStepConditionFolder.md)
-Gets a TS step condition folder.
+Get a _folder properties_ condition from a task sequence step.

 ### [Get-CMTSStepConditionIfStatement](Get-CMTSStepConditionIfStatement.md)
-Gets a TS step condition if statement.
+Get an _if statement_ condition from a task sequence step.

 ### [Get-CMTSStepConditionOperatingSystem](Get-CMTSStepConditionOperatingSystem.md)
-Gets a TS step condition operating system.
+Get an _OS version_ condition from a task sequence step.

 ### [Get-CMTSStepConditionQueryWmi](Get-CMTSStepConditionQueryWmi.md)
-Gets a TS step condition query wmi.
+Get a _WMI query_ condition from a task sequence step.

 ### [Get-CMTSStepConditionRegistry](Get-CMTSStepConditionRegistry.md)
-Gets a TS step condition registry.
+Get a _registry setting_ condition from a task sequence step.

 ### [Get-CMTSStepConditionSoftware](Get-CMTSStepConditionSoftware.md)
-Gets a TS step condition software.
+Get an _installed software_ condition from a task sequence step.

 ### [Get-CMTSStepConditionVariable](Get-CMTSStepConditionVariable.md)
-Gets a TS step condition variable.
+Get a _task sequence variable_ condition from a task sequence step.

 ### [Get-CMTSStepConnectNetworkFolder](Get-CMTSStepConnectNetworkFolder.md)
 Get the **Connect To Network Folder** step from a specific task sequence.